 Continuance Requests for Arbitration Hearings

-All requests for continuances must be made to the Arbitration Administrator, Sara A. Wolfgang, within reasonable time for processing prior to the scheduled hearing date.
+All requests for continuances must be made to the Arbitration Administrator within reasonable time for processing prior to the scheduled hearing date.
 Continuance requests can be made in letter format or by use of the below form.
 The letter should include a detailed reason for the request and the position of the opposing party.
 Continuance requests can be emailed to [email protected], faxed to 610-344-6127 or mailed to 201 West Market Street, Suite 4100, West Chester, PA 19380-0989.Arbitration Continuance Request Form

 To be considered for appointment to a board of arbitrators, an attorney admitted to practice before the Supreme Court of Pennsylvania who is actively engaged in the practice of law primarily in Chester County and who maintains an office in Chester County shall file with the Office of the Court Administrator a Certified Arbitration Registration Form and a completed W-9 Tax form.
 Please refer to the Certified Arbitration Registration Form for specific requirements regarding Chair of Arbitration Board, Non-Chair Category A and Non-Chair Category B.